Institute of Chartered Accountants of India: Technical co-operation agreements

 The MoUs with CPA Afghanistan and Saudi Organization for Certified Public Accountants (SOCPA) are in pipeline.

 Placement

 The institute maintains a placement portal on its website for qualified members and partially qualified students.

-This is supplemented with campus placement events and advertising through its professional journals and website.
+cmib.in.
+The Average Package in ICAI Campus is ₹13Lakhs, placing 20-25% CA Freshers after Every Attempt.
+Highest Package usually goes to ₹30+Lakhs CTC & min.
+CTC offered is ₹9Lakhs CTC.

+There are total of 29 Campus Centres across India.

+International Initiatives

+The institute actively organizes global events to accelerate international mobility and capacity building.
+In 2026, it hosted the 2nd ICAI Global Summit Series at GIFT City and the ICAI UK Global Summit to strengthen the global ecosystem for professional services.

 Technical standards

 ICAI formulates and issues technical standards to be followed by Chartered Accountants and others.
 Non-compliance of these standards by the members will lead to disciplinary action against them.
 The technical standards issued by ICAI include Accounting Standards, Engagement, and Quality Control Standards, Standards on Internal Audit, Corporate Affairs Standard, Accounting Standards for Local Bodies, etc.

 Accounting Standards

 As of 2010, the Institute of Chartered Accountants of India has issued 32 Accounting Standards.
 These are numbered AS-1 to AS-7 and AS-9 to AS-32 (AS-8 & AS-6 is no longer in force since it was merged with AS-26 and AS-10).
 Compliance with accounting standards issued by ICAI has become a statutory requirement with the notification of Companies (Accounting Standards) Rules, 2006 by the Government of India.
 Before the constitution of the National Advisory Committee on Accounting Standards (NACAS), the institute was the sole accounting standard setter in India.
 However NACAS is not an independent body; It can only consider accounting standards recommended by ICAI and advise the Government of India to notify them under the Companies Act 2013.
 Further, the Accounting Standards so notified are applicable only to companies registered under the companies act, 2013.
 For all other entities, the accounting standards issued by the ICAI continue to apply.